 3. Tillery Park (Fort Worth)

-From Haltom City, it runs about 11 min door-to-door — Fort Worth's roads are straightforward from the highway.
+From Haltom City, it runs about 11 min door-to-door, and Fort Worth's roads are simple to follow from the highway.

 Location: 2200 Rockridge Terrace, Fort Worth, TX 76110